Uninsured Americans: Key Statistics & Facts

 (CDC, KFF)

 Specific groups of people are more likely to be uninsured, and these numbers showcase the intersection of a socioeconomic and racial divide.
-In the first half of 2021, almost a third of the Hispanic population in the US didn’t have health insurance.
+In 2023, almost a quarter of the Hispanic population in the US didn’t have health insurance.
 The second least likely group to have coverage was Black people.

 Workers in the farming, fishing, and forestry sector have the biggest gap in insurance coverage, with 19.4% of employees going without.